data-liberation-project/texas-maerts-scraper/README.md

 - Kat de Jesus Chua (@kat-djc)

 ## Licensing
 This repository's code is available under the [MIT License terms](https://opensource.org/license/mit).
-The raw data files (in data/fetched) and PDFs are public domain.
+The raw PDFs are public domain.
 All other data files are available under Creative Commons' [CC BY-SA 4.0 license terms](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Questions?
 File an issue in this repository.